Debiased Inference for High-Dimensional Regression Models Based on Profile M-Estimation: Introduction

 Our DPME framework offers several important advantages.
-First, our debiasing procedure only requires calculating numerical derivatives of the profile objective function with respect to the low-dimensional parameter of interest, avoiding any explicit analytic expressions or complex mathematical derivations.
+First, our debiasing procedure only requires calculating numerical derivatives of the profile objective function with respect to the low-dimensional parameter of interest, avoiding any explicit analytic derivation of orthogonal scores or high-dimensional projections.
 Second, computation in our approach reduces to repeated penalized $M$-estimation, eliminating high-dimensional projections and thus greatly lowering computational complexity.
 Third, the procedure does not require access to the internal details of the specific estimation methods employed.
-Therefore, it can be automated to general $M$-estimation problems.
+That is, as long as one can evaluate the penalized objective function, the DPME correction can be implemented as a black-box procedure, making it readily automatable for a broad class of $M$-estimation problems.
+We establish the asymptotic normality and $\sqrt{n}$-consistency of the proposed DPME estimator under regularity conditions, and demonstrate its finite-sample performance through extensive simulations and real data applications.

 The rest of this paper is organized as follows.
-In Section 2, we describe the step-by-step details of DPME.
-In Section 3, we provide a list of regularity conditions to show that the estimators from DPME are asymptotically linear and normally distributed.
-In Section 4, we apply the proposed method to study high-dimensional Lasso, generalized linear model, optimal treatment rules, and verify all necessary conditions for these examples.
-Section 5 presents simulation results from extensive simulation studies that use these models as examples.
-Finally, we apply our approach to learn optimal linear decision rules in an application to treating multiple myeloma.
+In Section \ref{sec:Method}, we describe the step-by-step details of DPME.
+In Section \ref{sec:asymptotic_results}, we provide a list of regularity conditions to show that the estimators from DPME are asymptotically linear and normally distributed.
+In Section \ref{examples}, we apply the proposed method to study high-dimensional Lasso, generalized linear model, optimal treatment rules, and verify all necessary conditions for these examples.
+Section \ref{simulation} presents simulation results from extensive simulation studies that use these models as examples.
+Finally, in Section \ref{application}, we apply our approach to learn optimal linear decision rules for treating multiple myeloma.